Click for Printable Version

 $60,000 to the Patient Care Trust

-$50,000 to cryoprotection, cool down, and long-term transfer expenses
+$50,000 for cryoprotection, cool down, and transfer to long-term care

-$70,000 to cryoprotection, cool down, and long-term transfer expenses
+$60,000 for cryoprotection, cool down, and transfer to long-term care

-5) Effective January 1, 2005, there will be a monthly CMS pool charge per member of $10.00 per month in addition to the normal membership dues.
+5) Effective January 1, 2011, there will be a monthly CMS pool charge per member of $15.00 per month in addition to the normal membership dues.
 This separate fee also applies to everyone who has paid for or been granted life membership as no one, regardless of status, is exempt from standby expenses.
 This CMS pool increase will be placed directly into the CMS fund pool.
 The charge shall be waived for full time students under 25, and minors (18 and younger).
-This charge may be waived in part or in whole, with approval from two of the following Alcor officials: Chief Executive Officer, Vice President, Technical Operations Director, and Chairman of the Board.
+This charge may be waived in part or in whole, with approval from two of the following Alcor officials: Chief Executive Officer, Vice President, Technical Operations Director, Chief Financial Officer, and Chairman of the Board.

 6) Members are encouraged to make additional optional funding provisions for standby expenses and to make directed donations to the CMS pool.